writer/replaCy/README.md

 but getting rid of multiple spaces is not always possible (this would change span char ranges).
-Since extra spaces are grouped as one token with propery `IS_SPACE: True`, patterns in `match_dict` should add extra whitespace tokens:
+Since extra spaces are grouped as one token with propery `IS_SPACE: True`, patterns in `match_dict` should have extra whitespace tokens:

 ex.